aculab-com/AculabCall-Example/README.md

 This Example demonstrates use of the AculabCall Component from [react-native-aculab-client](https://www.npmjs.com/package/react-native-aculab-client) package.
 It allows you to make calls to Aculab cloud services from iOS and Android platforms and to send dtmf.
 It Also supports peer-to-peer video/audio calls.

 Please NOTE that this app needs to run on real devices and does not work with simulators and emulators.
-Furthermore to run iOS you are expected to install pods and after open example-AculabCall/ios/AculabCallExample.xcworkspace in Xcode
+Furthermore, to run iOS you are expected to install pods and after open ios/AculabCallExample.xcworkspace in Xcode

 ---

-**This example app is set for Android OS < 11 (API 30) to run this example app on Android 11 and higher, please see AculabCall-README.md (section Add Permissions) and change AndroidManifest.xml and android/build.gradle accordingly.**
+**This example app is set for Android OS < 11 (API 30) to run this example app on Android 11 and higher, please see AculabCall-README.md (section Add Permissions) in [react-native-aculab-client/src](https://github.com/aculab-com/react-native-aculab-client/tree/main/src) and change AndroidManifest.xml and android/build.gradle accordingly.**

 ## Installation